sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 Calculating confidence intervals in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As far as I can tell, jamovi does not (yet) include a simple way to calculate
+jamovi provides a simple way to calculate confidence intervals for the mean as
-confidence intervals for the mean as part of the functionality of
-``Descriptives``.
-But the ``Descriptives`` do have a check box for the
+part of the functionality of ``Descriptives``.
+Just set the check box
-``S.E.
-Mean``, so you can use this to calculate the lower 95% confidence
-interval as:
+``Confidence interval for Mean``.

-``Mean - (1.96 * S.E.
-Mean)`` , and the upper 95% confidence interval
-as:

-``Mean + (1.96 * S.E.
-Mean)``

 95% confidence intervals are the de facto standard in psychology.
 So, for
-example, if I load the |IQsim|_ data set, check mean and S.E mean under
+example, if I load the |IQsim|_ data set (our simulated large sample data with
-``Descriptives``, I can work out the confidence interval associated with the
-simulated mean IQ:

-Lower 95% CI = 99.68 - (1.96 \* 0.15) = 99.39

-Upper 95% CI = 99.68 + (1.96 \* 0.15) = 99.98

-So, in our simulated large sample data with N=10,000, the mean IQ score is
+N=10,000), and check ``Confidence interval for Mean`` under ``Descriptives``,
-\99.68 with a 95% CI from 99.39 to 99.98.
-Hopefully that’s fairly clear.
-So,
+we obtain a mean IQ score of 99.683 with a 95% CI from 99.391 to 99.975.
-although there currently is not a straightforward way to get jamovi to
-calculate the confidence interval as part of the variable ``Descriptives``
-options, if we wanted to we could pretty easily work it out by hand.

-Similarly, when it comes to plotting confidence intervals in jamovi, this is
+When it comes to plotting confidence intervals for the mean in jamovi, this is
 not (yet) available as part of the ``Descriptives`` options.
 However, when we
 get onto learning about specific statistical tests, for example in chapter
-:doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, we will see that
+:doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, we will
-we can plot confidence intervals as part of the data analysis.
-That’s pretty
+see that we can plot confidence intervals as part of the data analysis.
+That’s
-cool, so we’ll show you how to do that later on.
+pretty cool, so we’ll show you how to do that later on.

 ------